jeanyvesruffin/Spring_Data_JPA/README.md

 	...WHERE a.state like?1
 	...WHERE a.state not like?1

-Exemple dans le fichier LocationJpaRepository:
+Exemple dans l'interface LocationJpaRepository:

 	...
 	List<Location> findByStateLike(String stateName);
 	List<Location> findByStateNotLike(String stateName);
 	...

-Avec comme test associé:
+Avec comme test associé dans LocationPersistenceTests:

 	...
 	@Test